NecipAkgz/fhevm-example-factory/docs/fhe-public-decrypt-multiple-values.md

     uint256 private counter = 0;

     /**
-     * Defines the entire state for a single Heads or Tails game instance.
+     * Defines the entire state for a single Die Roll game instance.
      */
     struct Game {
-        // The address of the player who chose Heads. address playerA;
+        address playerA;
-        // The address of the player who chose Tails. address playerB;
+        address playerB;
-        // The core encrypted result.
-This is a publicly decryptable set of 4 handle. euint8 playerAEncryptedDieRoll;
+        euint8 playerAEncryptedDieRoll;
         euint8 playerBEncryptedDieRoll;
-        // The clear address of the final winne, address(0) if draw, set after decryption and verification. address winner;
+        address winner;
-        // true if the game result is revealed bool revealed;
+        bool revealed;
     }

     // Mapping to store all game states, accessible by a unique game ID. mapping(uint256 gameId => Game game) public games;

-    // Emitted when a new game is started, providing the encrypted handle required for decryption.
+    /// @notice Emitted when a new game is started, providing the encrypted handle required for decryption
-    // gameId: The unique identifier for the game.
+    /// @param gameId The unique identifier for the game
-    // playerA: The address of playerA.
+    /// @param playerA The address of playerA
-    // playerB: The address of playerB.
+    /// @param playerB The address of playerB
-    // playerAEncryptedDieRoll: The encrypted die roll result of playerA.
+    /// @param playerAEncryptedDieRoll The encrypted die roll result of playerA
-    // playerBEncryptedDieRoll: The encrypted die roll result of playerB. event GameCreated(
+    /// @param playerBEncryptedDieRoll The encrypted die roll result of playerB event GameCreated(
         uint256 indexed gameId,
         address indexed playerA,